 As the 8th Army paused at the end of September to reorganise, Leese was reassigned to head the Allied Land Forces South-East Asia command, and McCreery succeeded him in command of the 8th Army, his X Corps being taken over by Hawkesworth, now promoted to lieutenant general.

-In the front line facing Clark’s forces were five divisions of Lemelsen’s 14th Army with Crisolli’s 20th Felddivision (L) which on 1 June had become the 20th Luftwaffe Stürmdivision commanded from 15 September by Generalmajor Erich Fronhöfer, SS-Gruppenführer und Generalleutnant der Waffen-SS Max Simon’s 16th SS Panzergrenadierdivision ‘Reichsführer-SS’, Generalleutnant Hellmuth Pfeiffer’s 65th Division, Generalleutnant Heinz Greiner’s 362nd Division and Generalleutnant Heinrich Trettner’s 4th Fallschirmjägerdivision, and two divisions on the western end of von Vietinghoff-Scheel’s 10th Army (Generalleutnant Karl Faulenbach’s 356th Division and Generalmajor Hanns von Rohr’s [from 18 September Generalmajor Hans-Joachim Ehlert’s] 715th Division).
+In the front line facing Clark’s forces were five divisions of Lemelsen’s 14th Army with the 20th Luftwaffen-Stürmdivision commanded from 15 September by Fronhöfer, SS-Gruppenführer und Generalleutnant der Waffen-SS Max Simon’s 16th SS Panzergrenadierdivision 'Reichsführer-SS', Generalleutnant Hellmuth Pfeiffer’s 65th Division, Generalleutnant Heinz Greiner’s 362nd Division and Generalleutnant Heinrich Trettner’s 4th Fallschirmjägerdivision, and two divisions on the western end of von Vietinghoff-Scheel’s 10th Army (Generalleutnant Karl Faulenbach’s 356th Division and Generalmajor Hanns von Rohr’s [from 18 September Generalmajor Hans-Joachim Ehlert’s] 715th Division).
 By the end of the first week in September, the 20th Luftwaffe Sturmdivision and the 356th Division had been relocated to the Adriatic front together with, from army reserve, Polack’s 29th Panzergrenadierdivision and the armoured reserve of Crasemann’s 26th Panzerdivision.
 The 14th Army was undoubtedly not of the same fighting quality as the 10th Army as it had been badly savaged in the retreat from Anzio and some of its replacements were notable for their hasty and inadequate training.